 4. Baleshwar Temple, Champawat

 Located within the heart of town Champawat within the state of Uttarakhand, Baleshwar could be a tiny temple settled at a distance of approx seventy-four klick from Pithoragarh district.
 The Baleshwar Temple is located in the center of Champaot, about 1 km from Pithoragarh in Uttarakhand.
 This Hindu temple is 10-12 centuries old and has remarkable murals on its walls and pillars.
+This temple is also listed in top shiva temples in Uttarakhand.

 The temple of Shiva in Baleshwar dates back to the tenth-twelfth century and depicts a beautiful work of art on its walls and pillars. beside Baleshwar, the temple compound additionally encloses the seats of Ratneshwar and Champawati Durga.
 Shivaratri competition is that the most significant celebration in Baleshwar temple.